LAION-AI/laion-datasets/laion-aesthetic.md

 A linear model on top of clip embeddings was then trained and released at https://github.com/LAION-AI/aesthetic-predictor.

+https://github.com/JD-P/simulacrabot was used to collect the 4000 samples of the training set

 ### Stats over laion5B

 Statistics look like ths